icon-project/IBC-Integration/docs/adr/xcall.md

  *
  * @param _to The network address of the callee on the destination chain
  * @param _data The calldata specific to the target contract
- * @param _rollback (Optional) The data for restoring the caller state when an error occurred
+ * @param _rollback (Optional) Data used to specify error handling of a two-way messages
  * @param sources  (Optional) The contracts that will be used to send the message
  * @param destinations (Optional) The addresses of the contracts that xcall will expect the message from.
  *